 April Biggs’s new dance work, Of Otherness, which debuted earlier this month in Columbus, is deeply, viscerally uncomfortable.
 As I watch the five dancers stagger, cling, kiss, buckle and crawl around the space my chest tightens, and my fists clench around a word that I would rather shove back down into safety and silence.
 I do not dare let my breath out – fearing that a whisper of that word would be enough to out me from my place in the audience and shatter the taut space from which this dance emerges.
 That word is “Yes.”

 In the black box of the theater the white screen door hanging above the space looms large in our vision.
-Darkness and light, opacity and transparency are echoed in the dancers’ costumes: white shirts with black borders and ornamentation, splitting along spines and shoulders to reveal dark mesh underneath.
+Darkness and light, opacity and transparency are echoed in the dancers’ costumes, designed by Kat Sauma: white shirts with black borders and ornamentation, splitting along spines and shoulders to reveal dark mesh underneath.
 The piece begins together – the dancers exploring their skin, the space, the time of their movement in a slightly desperate search for… what?
 One by one they are caught in curiosity, only to rejoin the group a moment later.
 Kathryn Nusa Logan sits cross-legged downstage on a white rug, filling the space with resonant, almost percussive strikes of her guitar.

 As the piece progresses the movement becomes more and more disparate, interspersed with long solo sections; Kat Sprudz’s early solo in particular has a quiet hunger as she seeks through the space.
 The dancers work out over time how to interact to individual voices through observation, echoing, shadowing and support.
 There are also more troubling interventions – Ashlee Daniels Taylor is held in the air by the cast as she sobs and struggles to get down.
 Released at last she gasps and whimpers in paroxysms of pain as the rest of the cast watches impassively.